-The Board's Governance Committee receives updates three time a year on sustainability trends, market signals, pulses from all stakeholders and progress on CAE's multi-year sustainability roadmap.
-These updates, which include progress on corporate disclosure of non-financial performance, are presented by the Chief Sustainability Officer (CSO) and Senior Vice President, Stakeholder Engagement.
-The Governance Committee regularly evaluates continuous enhancement of the company's ethical practices and policies that govern our business actions while also overseeing CAE's climate resilience strategy.
+The Board's Governance Committee receives updates three times a year on sustainability trends, market signals, pulses from all stakeholders and progress on CAE's multi-year sustainability roadmap.
+These updates, which include progress on corporate disclosure of non-financial performance, are presented by the Chief People and Sustainability Officer (CPSO).
+The Governance Committee regularly evaluates continuous enhancement of the company's ethical practices and policies that govern our business actions while also overseeing CAE's sustainability strategy, risk management, reporting and operating performance, including climate-related targets and monitoring of progress towards such targets.

-The Board's Audit Committee performs a quarterly assessment of IT and cybersecurity risks and elements impacting internal control systems.
+The Board's Audit Committee performs a quarterly assessment of IT, cybersecurity and artificial intelligence risks and elements impacting internal control systems.
 The Committee has specific oversight responsibility for CAE's enterprise risk management policy framework, including sustainability-related risks.

 The Board's Human Resources Committee oversees health and safety and aviation safety policies and procedures through a quarterly review to ensure effectiveness of the programs in place.
-The Human Resources Committee is also responsible for diversity, equity and inclusion topics and monitors management's response to all related material issues.
+The Human Resources Committee is also responsible for topics related to workplace culture and monitors management's response to all related material issues.

-From a management perspective, the EMC leads and oversees environmental, social and governance issues.
+From a management perspective, the EMC leads and oversees sustainability issues.
 The EMC guides the various teams and ensures that the appropriate resources and targets are in place and executed.
 Progress on sustainability risk management plan is also reported to the EMC and to the Board through the ERM governance and based on their framework.